HariharPrasadd/cryptocurrency-explained/README.md

 # Cryptocurrency Explained
-Fun lil bitcoin explainer for a class at hopkins.
+Fun lil cryptocurrency explainer for a class at hopkins.